Frequently Asked Questions

 For further definitions, see the SBTN Glossary.

-The high level process is as follows.
+The high level process is as follows:

-To understand our foundational guidance for setting SBTs for nature, we recommend you read our Initial Guidance for Business
+To understand our foundational guidance for setting corporate SBTs for nature, we recommend you read our Initial Guidance for Business

 The key steps companies should get started on today are “Assess” (Step 1) and “Interpret & Prioritize” (Step 2).
 Companies can use our guidance to assess their potential impacts on nature and determine where these occur throughout their value chain(s).
 This may be an involved process and is best started early.